lebe-dev/config-factory/README.md

 }
 ```

-###2.
-Create profiles
+### 2. Create profiles

-Profiles contain variables which will be substituted in final templates.
+Profiles contain variables which will be substituted in template.

 Example: